-- The Board (not including any members of management of the Company) will conduct an annual review of the performance and compensation of the Chief Executive Officer, taking into account the views and recommendations of the Compensation Committee and Nominating and Governance Committee, as applicable, and as set forth in their respective Charters. - The Board will establish and review such formal or informal policies and procedures, consulting with the Compensation Committee and Nominating and Governance Committee, the Chief Executive Officer and others, as it considers appropriate, regarding management succession.
+- The Board (not including any non-independent director or members of management of the Company) will conduct an annual review of the performance and compensation of the Chief Executive Officer, taking into account the views and recommendations of the Compensation Committee and Nominating and Governance Committee, as applicable, and as set forth in their respective Charters. - The Board will establish and review such formal or informal policies and procedures, consulting with the Nominating and Governance Committee and Compensation Committee, the Chief Executive Officer and others, as it considers appropriate, regarding management succession.